grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 making their backoff work per-address instead of across all addresses, which is what C-core does and what the (poorly specified) [connection backoff spec][backoff-spec] seems to have originally envisioned.

+### Reasons for Generic Health Reporting

+Currently, client-side health checking and outlier detection signal unhealthiness by essentially causing the subchannel to report TRANSIENT_FAILURE to the leaf LB policy.
+This existing approach works reasonably when petiole policies directly create and manage subchannels, but it will not work when pick_first is the universal leaf policy.
+When pick_first sees its chosen subchannel transition from READY to TRANSIENT_FAILURE, it will interpret that as the connection failing, so it will unref the subchannel and report IDLE to its parent.
+This causes two problems.

+The first problem is that we don't want unhealthiness to trigger connection churn, but pick_first would react in this case by dropping the existing connection unnecessarily.
+Note that, as described in [gRFC A17](A17-client-side-health-checking.md#pick_first), the client-side health checking mechanism does not work with pick_first, for this exact reason.
+In hindsight, we should have imposed the same restriction for outlier detection, but that was not explicitly stated in [gRFC A50][A50].
+However, that gRFC does say that outlier detection will ignore subchannels with multiple addresses, which is the case in Java and Go.
+In C-core, it should have worked with pick_first, although it turns out that there was a bug that prevented it from working, which means that we can know that no users were actually counting on this behavior.
+This means that we can retroactively say that outlier detection should never have worked with pick_first with minimal risk of affecting users that might have been counting on this use-case.
+(It might affect Java/Go channels that use pick_first and happen to have only one address, and it might have been used in Node.)

+The second problem is that this would cause pick_first to report IDLE instead of TRANSIENT_FAILURE up to the petiole policy.
+This could affect the aggregated connectivity state that the petiole policy reports to *its* parent.
+And parent policies like the priority policy (see [gRFC A56][A56]) may then make the wrong routing decision based on that incorrect state.

+These problems are solved via the introduction of the [Generic Health Reporting Mechanism](#generic-health-reporting-mechanism).

 ## Implementation